UMM-CSci-Systems/Log-processing/README.md

    file that maps IP addresses to their hosting country.
 Again, you should not need to change anything here, but your scripts will need to use things that are here.
-- `examples`: Contains some example files.
+- `examples`: Contains some example files, such as an example of what the target HTML file should look like.

 ### Structure of HTML/JavaScript file

+Our target HTML/JavaScript file is designed to use the [Google Chart](http://code.google.com/apis/chart/) tools to generate the desired graphs;
+[see their documentation](http://code.google.com/apis/chart/) for lots of useful details.

-Based on the documentation and examples on the [Google Chart](http://code.google.com/apis/chart/) site, our target HTML/JavaScript file will have the structure like `examples/summary_plots.html` (look at the HTML in an editor, or by viewing the source in your browser).
+The structure of our target file is illustrated in `examples/summary_plots.html` (look at the HTML in an editor, or by viewing the source in your browser).
 We've divided the example HTML/JavaScript into several sections, each of which is labelled in that example
 file: